-Adenosine is used as a diagnostic or therapeutic agent.
-Diagnostically, adenosine is used in a myocardial perfusion stress imaging study for its vasodilatory effects.
-Therapeutically, adenosine is used for its antiarrhythmic properties in supraventricular tachycardia (SVT) and can function as a diagnostic tool as well depending on the type of SVT.
+Adenosine can serve as a diagnostic or therapeutic agent.
+Diagnostically, adenosine is one pharmaceutical agent used in a myocardial perfusion stress imaging study for its vasodilatory effects.
+Therapeutically, adenosine is used for its antiarrhythmic properties in supraventricular tachycardia (SVT) and can function as a diagnostic tool as well, depending on the type of SVT.

 Adenosine is a purine nucleoside base, most commonly recognized with the molecule adenosine triphosphate, or ATP, and is used thoroughly throughout the entire body in general metabolism.
 Adenosine’s use as a pharmacological drug works through receptors called purinergic adenosine receptors found throughout the body.
-Samsel et al. describe four types of adenosine receptors: A1, A2a, A2B, and A3 effecting the immune, nervous, circulatory, respiratory and urinary system.
-Most notably, receptors found in the cardiac atrioventricular (AV) nodal tissue and within the peripheral vasculature are what exhibit clinical manifestations when adenosine is administered.
+Samsel et al. describe four types of adenosine receptors: A1, A2a, A2B, and A3, affecting the immune, nervous, circulatory, respiratory, and urinary system.
+Most notably, receptors found in the cardiac atrioventricular (AV) nodal tissue and within the peripheral vasculature are what exhibit clinical manifestations when administering adenosine.

-Adenosine can be further classified as a miscellaneous antiarrhythmic drug outside the Vaughan-Williams classification scheme.
+Adenosine further classifies as a miscellaneous antiarrhythmic drug outside the Vaughan-Williams classification scheme.
 It acts on receptors in the cardiac AV node, significantly reducing conduction time.
-This occurs by activation of specific potassium channels, driving potassium outside of cells, and inhibition of calcium influx, disrupting the resting potential of the slow nodal cardiac myocyte.
+This effect occurs by activation of specific potassium channels, driving potassium outside of cells, and inhibition of calcium influx, disrupting the resting potential of the slow nodal cardiac myocyte.
 Driving potassium outside of the cell causes hyperpolarization of the resting membrane potential while slowing of calcium influx causes suppression of calcium-dependent action potentials, all requiring a longer time for depolarization to occur and thus slowing down conduction within these cells, which is useful in SVT.
 SVT is defined as any arrhythmia originating above and including the bundle of His and specifically excludes atrial fibrillation by the ACC/AHA 2015 guidelines.
-Usually narrow complex, SVT consists of several specific arrhythmias, which at a high rate (greater than 150 beats per minute), is difficult to diagnosis.
+Usually narrow complex, SVT consists of several specific arrhythmias, which at a high rate (greater than 150 beats per minute), is difficult to diagnose.
 Adenosine has a role in slowing down the heart rate enough to assist in diagnosis.
-It can also terminate specific reentrant tachycardia involving the AV node including AV nodal reentrant tachycardia (AVNRT), orthodromic AV reentrant tachycardia (AVRT), and antidromic AVRT although extreme caution should be used when administered for antidromic AVRT as adenosine should be used only if the diagnosis is known.
+It can also terminate specific reentrant tachycardia involving the AV node, including AV nodal reentrant tachycardia (AVNRT), orthodromic AV reentrant tachycardia (AVRT), and antidromic AVRT, although extreme caution is necessary when administering adenosine for antidromic AVRT as it should be used only if the diagnosis is certain.

 Adenosine has a rapid onset of action with a very short half-life and undergoes rapid intracellular metabolism, either by phosphorylation, forming adenosine monophosphate, or deamination.
 Phosphorylation, via adenosine kinase, allows adenosine to be further metabolized as cellular energy while deamination occurs by adenosine deaminase, eventually forming xanthine and further metabolized into uric acid.

 Adenosine is administered intravenously in specific clinical cases.
-For management of SVT, adenosine is ideally given through a peripheral intravenous (IV) access initially as a 6-mg dose followed by a 20-mL saline flush for rapid infusion.
-Subsequent doses are given starting at 12-mg doses and also followed by 20-mL saline for rapid infusion.
-The initial dose of adenosine is reduced to a 3-mg bolus if it is given through an intravenous line that accessed into the central circulation, those on dipyridamole or carbamazepine, or if the patient is a cardiac transplant recipient.
+For the management of SVT, adenosine is ideally given through a peripheral intravenous (IV) access initially as a 6 mg dose followed by a 20 mL saline flush for rapid infusion.
+Subsequent doses start at 12 mg, also followed by 20-mL saline for rapid infusion.
+The initial dose of adenosine is reduced to a 3 mg bolus if given through an intravenous line that accessed into the central circulation, those on dipyridamole or carbamazepine, or if the patient is a cardiac transplant recipient.

-Adenosine’s adverse effects are secondary to the activation of adenosine receptors found on vascular tissue causing vasodilation.
+The adverse effects of adenosine are secondary to the activation of adenosine receptors found on vascular tissue, causing vasodilation.
 Symptoms of skin flushing, lightheadedness, nausea, sweating, nervousness, numbness, feeling of impending doom have all been described; however, these effects are very transient and short-lived secondary to adenosine’s short half-life.

-More severe symptoms are cardiac related and include the development of cardiac arrhythmia including premature atrial contractions and premature ventricular contractions, development of AV block, cardiac ischemia, hypotension and prolonged asystole.
-These effects should be communicated to the patient before any administration.
+More severe symptoms are cardiac-related and include the development of cardiac arrhythmia, including premature atrial contractions and premature ventricular contractions, development of AV block, cardiac ischemia, hypotension, and prolonged asystole.
+The clinician should communicate information to the patient regarding these possible effects before any administration.

-Although presenting a lesser adverse effect, it is important to review certain drug-drug interactions involving adenosine.
+Although presenting a lesser adverse effect, it is essential to review specific drug-drug interactions involving adenosine.
 The effects of adenosine can be blocked by caffeine and theophylline, which fall under a class of drugs called methylxanthines.
-Methylxanthines are derived from another purine base, xanthine, which has a chemical structure similar enough to that of adenine, that they can bind to adenosine receptors acting as a competitive antagonist to adenosine.
+Methylxanthines derive from another purine base, xanthine, which has a chemical structure similar enough to that of adenine, that they can bind to adenosine receptors acting as a competitive antagonist to adenosine.
 Patients on these drugs may require larger doses.

 Other drug-drug interactions to consider when administering adenosine is the simultaneous use with carbamazepine and dipyridamole.
-Both these drugs may enhance the adverse effects of adenosine, and a decreased initial dose should be used.
+Both these drugs may enhance the adverse effects of adenosine; the clinician should use a decreased initial dose.

-Extreme caution should be emphasized with adenosine administration in any patient with SVT involving an accessory pathway, including Wolf-Parkinson-White (WPW) syndrome.
-In general, adenosine should not be used in irregular or polymorphic wide-complex tachycardias, a class III recommendation as the administration can cause degeneration into ventricular fibrillation.
+Extreme caution requires emphasis with adenosine administration in any patient with SVT involving an accessory pathway, including Wolf-Parkinson-White (WPW) syndrome.
+In general, the clinician should not use adenosine in irregular or polymorphic wide-complex tachycardias, a class III recommendation, as the administration can cause degeneration into ventricular fibrillation.
 Even in the setting of known antidromic AVRT, because of underlying atrial fibrillation, blocking the AV nodal tissue can cause unhindered conduction from the atria to the ventricle through this accessory pathway.
 While adenosine can slow conduction through the AV node, it does not affect accessory pathways.
 In such cases, this can cause severe tachycardia that can deteriorate to a non-perfusing rhythm, leading to cardiac arrest.

 Of note, pregnancy is not a deterrent for adenosine administration.

-Due to the rapidly short half-life of adenosine, toxic effects of adenosine are kept to a minimum, although severe effects of prolonged asystole, development of heart block, and cardiac ischemia have been noted with adenosine.
-There is no a reversible agent, however, unless a permanent injury is sustained, these effects are transient, and patients should be supported appropriately.
+Due to the rapidly short half-life of adenosine, toxic effects of adenosine are kept to a minimum, although there have been reports of severe effects involving prolonged asystole, development of heart block, and cardiac ischemia with adenosine.
+There is not a reversal agent; however, unless the patient sustains a permanent injury, these effects are transient, and patients should receive appropriate supportive measures.